DvD: Unleashing a Generative Paradigm for Document Dewarping via Coordinates-based Diffusion Model: Methodology

-\textbf{Time-variant Condition Refinement (TVCR) Mechanism.} As illustrated in the right region of Fig.~\ref{fig:img2}, the intermediate dewarping results reveal the visual gap from intermediate denoising states to the ideal dewarped result.
-To harness this information for enhanced the preservation of document structures, we introduce a time-variant condition refinement mechanism within the reverse diffusion process to ensure increasingly precise document structure as the process evolves.
+As illustrated in the right region of Fig.~\ref{fig:img2}, the intermediate dewarping results reveal the visual gap from intermediate denoising states to the ideal dewarped result.
+To harness this information for enhanced preservation of document structures, we introduce a time-variant condition refinement mechanism within the reverse diffusion process to ensure increasingly precise document structure as the process evolves.
 Specifically, we incorporate a time-variant condition $r_t=\{m_{0|t},f_{0|t}\}$ for iteratively updating $r_t$, where $m_{0|t}$ means the predicted latent variables mapping in each time-step, and $f_{0|t}$ indicates dewarped document features $f_d$ using $m_{0|t}$ by Equ.~\ref{eq:def}.
-Unlike the time-fixed condition applied in vanilla diffusion models, the proposed time-variant condition reflects the intermediate variable $m_{0|t}$ and local structure deformation $f_{0|t}$ in each diffusion step, which facilitates the model to dynamically approach a tighter evidence lower bound (ELBO)~\cite{pmlr-vae-2014} for maximizing the conditional likelihood $ \log p(m_0|\{c_t\})$.
+Unlike the time-fixed condition applied in vanilla diffusion models, the proposed time-variant condition reflects the intermediate variable $m_{0|t}$ and local structure deformation $f_{0|t}$ in each time-step, which facilitates the model to dynamically approach a tighter evidence lower bound (ELBO)~\cite{pmlr-vae-2014} for maximizing the conditional likelihood $ \log p(m_0|\{c_t\})$.